 Loading this dishwasher is a breeze, thanks to the uniquely designed 3rd rack feature, as well as the EasyGlide and RackMatic systems.
 The CrystaDry technology means that all dishes come out bone dry, and you get additional features such as a long silverware basket, leakage protection, plus express and eco washes.
 The SHPM78Z55N is a joy for larger families, with space for 16 place settings, and will certainly meet all the needs that you have.

-With a price tag of around $625, LDF5545ST is one dishwasher that we are really impressed by just what you get for your money.
+With a price tag of around $699, LDF5545SS is one dishwasher that we are really impressed by just what you get for your money.
 Even though this model is not the quietest at 48 dB, the number of features will certainly leave your household feeling satisfied and the noise will not disturb your daily routines.

 LG's standard features, even for budget models, are included such as QuadWash, EasyRackPlus, and DualControl, plus you get a stainless steel tub that is an advantage in this price range.
 Nine wash cycles are plentiful (Auto, Heavy, Delicate, Normal, Turbo, Download Cycle, Machine Clean, Rinse, Express) and 8 Wash Options (Dual Zone, Half Load, Energy Saver, High Temp, Extra Dry, Delay Start (up to 12 hrs), Control Lock, Night Dry) mean that you are covered for all load and soil levels.
 An added bonus that you don't find in many budget models is NFC technology - something usually only found in high-end models of other brands.

-All of this value should really be costing more, so it's safe to say that the LDF5545ST is a great buy.
+All of this value should really be costing more, so it's safe to say that the LDF5545SS is a great buy.

-The LG LDP6797ST is a more advanced 24-inch dishwasher model with no visible controls, available for around $1100 depending on seasonal promotions.
+The LG LDP6810SS is a more advanced 24-inch dishwasher model with no visible controls, available for around $899 depending on seasonal promotions.

 Being Energy Star certified, this model is environment-friendly and comes with a few more extra features such as TrueSteam, SmartThinQ® Technology and Wi-Fi.
 The TrueSteam technology ensures crystal clear dishes while with SmartThinQ® technology lets you set your dishwasher cycles and the start time from your mobile phone.
 This sleekly-designed dishwasher comes in stainless steel, black stainless, or matte black stainless steel, and suits your modern kitchen fashionably.

-At just 44 dB, the LDP6797ST is quiet and makes your work in the kitchen so much easier.
+At just 38 dB, the LDP6810SS is ultra quiet and makes handing around in the kitchen so much more pleasurable.

 We do not think about our dishwashers during our daily routine.
 Dishwashers are there to tackle our chores.
 But, when the time comes to replace them it is a good idea to spend the time to research what's best for our needs.